PacificCommunity/ofp-sam-r/README.md

 ## OFP-SAM Packages

-The OFP-SAM team maintains, to a varying degree, the following R packages:
+The OFP-SAM team maintains, to a varying degree, the following R packages related to Multifan-CL:

 Package                                                              | Maintainer | Last modified | Dependencies                                                                                                                                    | Purpose
 -------------------------------------------------------------------- | ---------- | ------------- | ----------------------------------------------------------------------------------------------------------------------------------------------- | -----------------------------------------------------------